Monkey Facts

 21. Monkeys are successful seed dispersers

-The larger monkeys consume a wide range of fruits in large quantities and disperse a larger number of seeds.
+The larger monkeys consume a wide range of fruits in large quantities and disperse many seeds.
 Monkeys disperse more seeds than other animals and have a higher germination rate.
 The more trees grow, the more wildlife habitat is conserved, creating a balanced ecosystem.

 22. Some flowers look like monkeys

-The Dracula Simia, popularly called the “Monkey Orchid” or ”Monkey-like Dracula,” is a flower that looks like the face of a monkey.
+The Dracula Simia, popularly called the “Monkey Orchid” or ”Monkey-like Dracula,” is a flower with a face resembling that of a monkey.

 Oddly, these flowers smell like ripe oranges.
 They thrive in high altitudes and are native to the tropical highland forests in Southeastern Ecuador.
 These flowers also bloom at any time during any season.